sbug51/KC-Riff/integration/README.md

 # Integration Tests

-This directory contains integration tests to exercise Ollama end-to-end to verify behavior
+This directory contains integration tests to exercise kc-riff end-to-end to verify behavior

 By default, these tests are disabled so `go test ./...` will exercise only unit tests.
 To run integration tests you must pass the integration tag.  `go test -tags=integration ./...`